 In this session of The Smart Passive Income Podcast, I invited Dane Maxwell from The Foundation to come onto the show and chat with us about his approach to building an online business, one that doesn’t include the need to become an expert in any particular niche (what?!), any money or start up funds (double what!?), or even any ideas!

-In fact, in the interview, Dane talks about how he never starts a business with an idea and how that can actually hold you back.
+In fact, in the interview, Dane talks about how he never starts a business based on ideas and how that can actually hold you back.

 Sounds crazy, right?
 It doesn’t make sense right now, but when you start listening, you’ll quickly understand what he’s talking about when I ask him what exactly he does.
 To sum it up for you: